triton-lang/triton/README.md

 # Contributing

 Community contributions are more than welcome, whether it be to fix bugs or to add new features.
-Feel free to open Github issues about your contribution ideas, and we will review them.
+Feel free to open GitHub issues about your contribution ideas, and we will review them.
 A contributor's guide containing general guidelines is coming soon!

 # Disclaimer